 Indeed, nicotine may cause the constriction of arteries.
 The latter are responsible for the the flow of oxygen to all parts of the body.
 Blood flow becomes exceedingly less important in the bodies of smokers, hence the reason why post-surgical scarring does not heal properly and may even result in complications later on.

-breast enhancement surgery, the surgeon’s recommendations remain the same because the risks are equally important.
+Regardless of whether the patient wants to undergo a rhinoplasty, an abdominoplasty or a breast enhancement surgery, the surgeon’s recommendations remain the same because the risks are equally important.
 Scar healing defaults engenders a heavier recovery and a high risk of complications.

 Risks of bruising, swelling, phlebitis, pulmonary embolism (due to the constriction of arteries), and post-operative infections are twice more likely to happen for regular consumers of tobacco.